zkoss/zkdoc/zk_component_ref/Essential_Components.md

-This section outline Accessibilities in the components which are considered a "must have" by ZK developers.
+This section outlines components which are considered a "must have" by ZK developers.

-**Note:** the following subsections are only applied for ZK EE version only.